Best Tips To Reduce Stress In Horses

 8. Changes In Posture

 Changes in posture can be a subtle but important indicator of stress in horses.
-A stressed horse may exhibit changes in their stance, such as standing with their head down or tucked in or with their ears pinned back.
+A stressed horse may exhibit changes in its stance, such as standing with its head down or tucked in or with its ears pinned back.

-When stressed, a horse may exhibit defensive or submissive body language, such as standing with its head down or tucked in, which can signify that it is feeling anxious or fearful.
+When stressed, a horse may exhibit defensive or submissive body language, such as standing with its head down or tucked in, which can signify feeling anxious or fearful.

 Similarly, ears pinned back against the head can indicate discomfort or anxiety and may be accompanied by other behaviours such as tail swishing or foot stomping.